A look at the AVUV Small Cap ETF

 I first heard about the Avantis US small cap value ETF over on the boglehead forum.
 Many investors are using this ETF to tilt their portfolio towards small cap value.
 Why?
 Because there’s past evidence of small cap value outperforming the TOTAL MARKET over the long-term.
-As the old saying goes,
+However, keep in mind, as the old saying goes,

 “Past performance is no guarantee of future results”

-Furthermore, both value and small cap have underperformed in the last ten years or so.
-Tilting towards small cap value is basically a bet that things will revert to the mean.
-For this year, I can’t help but mention that value HAS been a better place to tilt towards than growth.
+Both value and small cap stocks have under performed the last ten years or so.
+Tilting towards small cap value by buying AVUV is a bet that things will revert to the mean.
+For this year, I must mention that value HAS been a better place to tilt towards than growth.

 The AVUV ETF is an ACTIVE managed ETF.
 I don’t talk about actively managed funds much here.
 I initially found it a bit odd this fund was recommended on the Bogleheads forum because they tend towards passive investing.
 What’s the first thing you think of when you think of active funds?
 Fees!
 What exactly are those fees?